theonetruenerd/VenusLibraryDocumentation/docs/source/Aliquot_for_EasySteps_v2.rst

   :return: None
   :rtype: N/A

-.. py:function:: CalcChannelPattern(variable i_int_NumberOfPositions, variable i_int_NumberOfInstalledChannels, variable o_str_ChannelPattern)
+.. ven:function:: CalcChannelPattern(variable i_int_NumberOfPositions, variable i_int_NumberOfInstalledChannels, variable o_str_ChannelPattern)

   This function creats a channel pattern based on the number of desired positions and the number of installed channels.